masciugo/genealogy/README.md

 #### Ineligibility and ineligible methods
-*Genealogy* makes use of the concept of *ineligibility*: it blocks role-incompatible individuals in order to prevent meaningless relationships like females as father or loops (e.g. peter son of paul and paul son of peter).
+*Genealogy* makes use of the concept of *ineligibility*: while using alter methods it blocks role-incompatible individuals in order to prevent meaningless relationships like females as father or loops (e.g. peter son of paul and paul son of peter).
 To suit the desired compromise between performances and consistency there are three levels of ineligibility:

-* `:off` ineligibility checks are disabled.
+* **Level 0.** ineligibility checks are disabled.
 Consistency is up to the user.
-Mistakes can lead to unpredictable behaviors
+Mistakes can lead to unpredictable behaviors.
+Initilize with option `{ineligibility: false}`
-* `:pedigree` (default) checks are based on the pedigree (e.g., an individual cannot have ancestors as children)
+* **Level 1.** (default) checks are based on the pedigree (e.g., an individual cannot have ancestors as children).
+Leave it blank or initilize with option `{ineligibility: :pedigree}`
-* `:pedigree_and_dates` checks are based on pedigree and on individual dates, birth and death, in combination with life expectancy ages and procreation ages (see [here](#limit_ages) to change them)
+* **Level 2.** checks are based on pedigree and on individual dates, birth and death, in combination with life expectancy ages and procreation ages (see [here](#limit_ages) to change them).
+Initilize with option `{ineligibility: :pedigree_and_dates}`

-When ineligibility is enabled, before altering the pedigree, ineligible methods will be run to get the list of ineligibles individuals.
-For example during `peter.add_father(paul)` genealogy checks that paul is not among the list returned by `peter.eligible_fathers`. **Be aware to the fact that ineligibles methods help users to avoid many conceptual errors but not all: besides their output list some other individuals may be ineligibles according to other and more complex lines of reasoning.**
+When ineligibility is enabled, before altering the pedigree, ineligible methods will be invoked to get the list of ineligibles individuals.
+For example during `peter.add_father(paul)` genealogy checks that paul is not among the list returned by `peter.ineligible_fathers`. **Be aware that ineligibles methods help users to avoid many conceptual errors but not all: besides their output list some other individuals may be ineligibles according to other and more complex lines of reasoning.**

 ### Scope methods
 Scope methods are class methods of your *genealogized* model and return list of individuals. `YourModel.males`, for example, returns all males individuals and `YourModel.all_with(:father)` returns all individuals that have a known father.